 Voluntary registration isn't appropriate if you're registering a notice of title or if you are a tenant (unless your tenancy has converted into ownership).

-The last recorded deed (even if the owner has changed since then) will contain information that will assist the smooth processing of your application.
+The last recorded deed will contain information that will assist the smooth processing of your application.
 Therefore, we would encourage applicants to submit this deed where it is available.

 We'll also need details of any outstanding heritable securities over the plot to be included in the application form, and the security deed(s) themselves should be submitted too.